 ICFs By the Numbers

 What does this mean for consumers?

 The results are clear!
-Building with insulated concrete forms is the proven way to build a home or building that is more energy-efficient, and uses a product with far greater R/RSI-value benefits than traditional insulated wood frame walls.
+Building with insulated concrete forms is the proven way to build a home or building that is more energy-efficient and uses a product with far greater R/RSI-value benefits than traditionally insulated wood frame walls.
 Make your choice today and enjoy savings for a lifetime.